 My life motto didn’t come easy, but it’s this simple: If you’re trying too hard to love what you do, then you’re not doing what you love.

 I was born on the island of Flores in the Azores (Portugal), in 1978.
 Actually, I was born on the island of São Miguel and then a few weeks later flew to Flores with my mother (so technically I started to travel before I was one-month-old).

 I started “writing” at the age of 4.
 As a child, I was very active and restless, but whenever I found a pen or pencil, I would start “writing” on any piece of paper I could find (and by “writing” I mean filling line after line with very tiny circles) and my mind would be elsewhere.
 I distinctly remember feeling that peaceful.

 At 15, I wanted to be a journalist and I wanted to save the world.
 I wrote a few pieces for the local newspaper about the state of things, local politics, and human rights.
 Later I “crashed” my older brother’s radio show project and joined their group — I was the only girl and I had no idea how I sounded like (I refused to hear the tapes) but I loved the solitude of the open mike; I felt like such a big shot for sharing the music of Nirvana and Radiohead with people that hadn’t yet left the 1980’s (music style wise).

-To make a long story short, between then and about a year ago: I left home to study and moved to another island at 16; I moved permanently to Lisbon at 19 to study Journalism (but majored in Portuguese Studies instead, with a minor in Portuguese Culture); I had a son (who, at the date I’m writing this, is 16); I went on my first solo trip ever to Dubai in 2012 and ended up meeting my husband.
+To make a long story short, between then and about a year ago: I left home to study and moved to another island at 16; I moved permanently to Lisbon at 19 to study Journalism (but majored in Portuguese Studies instead, with a minor in Portuguese Culture); I had a son (born in 1999); I went on my first solo trip ever to Dubai in 2012 and ended up meeting my husband.